BAGM

 • Appliances should be removed prior to installation when possible, though this is not always required.

-• BAGM will always err on the side of protecting cabinetry over drywall, as walls can be more easily repaired.
+• BAGM will always error on the side of protecting cabinetry over drywall, as walls can be more easily repaired.

 Fixtures